 But like the Milan Cathedral, the cathedral’s main attraction is climbing to its roof.
 Visiting the upper areas of the building is a unique experience.
 The climb takes place via narrow spiral staircases and corridors that lead to the roof terraces of the cathedral.
 From there, you have a breathtaking view of Palermo, the sea, and the mountains.
 You can also get a close look at the cathedral’s architectural details, such as the towers and domes.
 However, the climb to the roof is not barrier-free and requires a certain level of physical fitness.
 On sunny days, sunscreen and a hat are recommended as there is little shade on the roof.

-While the cathedral is open from Monday to Saturday between 7 a.m. and 7 a.m. and Sundays from 8 a.m. to 1 p.m. and then again in the afternoon from 4 p.m. to 7 p.m., visiting hours in the roofs, the royal tombs, crypt, and the treasury are more limited.
+While the cathedral is open from Monday to Saturday between 7 a.m. and 7 a.m. and Sundays from 8 a.m. to 1 p.m. and then again in the afternoon from 4 p.m. to 7 p.m., visiting hours in the roofs, the royal tombs, the crypt, and the treasury are more limited.

 It’s best to find out the exact opening times before your visit on their Website.
-There you can also buy the ticket that’s right for you as there are different combos the most complete being a visit to the above-mentioned parts as well as the Diocesan Museum across the street for 15 €uros.
+There you can also buy the ticket that’s right for you, as there are different combos, the most complete being a visit to the above-mentioned parts as well as the Diocesan Museum across the street for 15 €uros.

 Creepy Credence